cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 - <font color=red> Server Name Indication (SNI) Custom SSL </font>
   - relies on the SNI extension of the Transport Layer Security protocol
-  - <font color=blue> allows multiple domains to serve SSL traffic over the same IP address </font>
+  - <font color=LightSlateBlue> allows multiple domains to serve SSL traffic over the same IP address </font>
   - CloudFront delivers content from each edge location, offers the same security as the Dedicated IP Custom SSL feature.
   - Some older browsers do not support SNI
     - some users might not be able to access your content by older browsers.